 No scientific studies to date have examined how long sex should last when people do it for the very first time.

 Anecdotal reports vary wildly and condom use definitely plays a big role.

 Some men report being overwhelmed with sensation and emotion, ejaculating within seconds of penetration.

-With more experience, many of them will find that sex lasts longer; however, some of these men must teach themselves to delay ejaculation if they want to last longer.
+With more experience, many of them will find that the duration of sex increases naturally; however, some of these men must teach themselves to delay ejaculation if they want to be better in bed.

 By contrast, other men report difficulty reaching orgasm for the first time.

 For some, this may be due to nerves; for others, it may be because the sensations of vaginal intercourse are radically different from the sensations they’re used to from masturbation (after all, not all guys use the same masturbation techniques).